tsugiproject/tsugi/README_POSTGRESQL.md

 While you might think we should add transactions to avoid race conditions, the race conditions in this approach are no worse than two INSERT ON DUPLICATE KEY statements racing towards a MySQL server.
 All you get is eventual consistency with "last UPDATE wins" semantics - even in MySQL.
-And the extra queries are *only* using logical keys and primary keys - so they will be highly cached.
+And the extra queries are *only* using logical keys and primary keys - so they will (or should) be indexed and highly cached.

 P.S.
 If your application requirements need to support multiple simultaneous racing DELETEs and INSERTs aimed at rows with the same logical key(s) then all bets are of no matter how you build this.
 This